cosmospkg/cosmos/README.md

 ---

-## 🎐 License
+## 🏮 License

 MIT.
 No contributor agreement.
 No drama.

-## 💭 Philosophy
+## 🚭 Philosophy
 Cosmos exists for the systems no one else wants to deal with.
-It’s for the broken, the weird, the bare-metal and burnt-out.
+It’s for the broken, the weird, the embedded, and the intentionally small.
 Where other package managers assume DNS resolution, working SSL, a functioning shell, and five runtime daemons, Cosmos assumes a USB stick and sheer force of will.
 It doesn't aim to be elegant or extensible—it aims to work, when and where nothing else does.

 If you’ve ever fixed a system by hand-editing `/etc`, this is your vibe.

 > Cosmos is not for everyone.
-> It’s for people who fix their systems with tarballs and spite.
+> It’s for people who fix their systems with tarballs and spite—or build systems that never needed help to begin with.